 We visited world famous monuments like the Taj Mahal and stunning palaces across Rajasthan.
 We were in awe at the intense spirituality in Varanasi, chilled in the popular backwaters of Kerala, and loved all the delicious Indian food we tried.
 But our absolute highlight was the people.
 The Indians stole our heart.
 As well as being full of charm and character, they were very hospitable and never disrespectful to us.
 We found them to be welcoming, curious, very friendly, and eager to show off their country to these two foreigners.

-But do the maths – this is a country with a population of over 1.3 billion people, which means statistically there are around 130 million gay boys waiting to welcome you.
+Is this a surprise?
+Do the maths – this is a country with a population of over 1.3 billion people, which means statistically there are around 130 million gay boys waiting to welcome you.
 The LGBTQ community in India is growing in confidence massively.
-It’s more visual than ever before, with more gay events taking place, more gay bars and clubs opening up, and even a famous gay Indian Prince charming the international community:
+It’s more visual than ever before, with more gay events taking place, more gay bars and clubs opening up, Bollywood hits like “Aligarh” being made challenging homophobia in Indian society, and even a famous gay Indian Prince charming the international community: